aplchian/lamrim/three-insight/13-valid-establishment.md

 Candrakirti
 ```

 So, even a worldy consciousness can know that a reflection is false, so they are not posited as truths for the world, that is, for a **convetional consciousness**.
-Blue, and such are falsities, but a worldly consciousness cannot understand them as falsities, hence candrakirti posits them as truths for the world, that is, for a conventional consciousness..
+Blue, and such are falsities— they are not inherently existent, but a worldly consciousness cannot understand them as falsities, hence candrakirti posits them as a conventional truths for the world, that is, for a conventional consciousness.

 Its thus possible to distinguish objects as true and false in terms of conventional consciousness.
 It is likewise possible to distinguish subjects as accurate and inaccurate in terms of conventional consciousness.

 Therefore, the Madhyamikas posit the sensory consciousnesses as mistaken.

 "Because ignorance obscures the nature of phenomena, we call it the concealer."
-Hence there is no contradictionin something being true for the concealer, that is, ignorance, and false for the conventional consciousness with which we refute the essential existence in phenomena.
+Hence there is no contradictionmin something being true for the concealer, that is, ignorance, and false for the conventional consciousness with which we refute the essential existence in phenomena.

 The statements `Whatever is false even conventionally is not a conventional truth` refers to a conventional valid cognition which realizes that things like a reflections being an actual face are false.
 It cannot refer simply to forms and such being false in conventional terms.

+Conventional knowledge cannot establish that the sense consciousnesses are mistaken regarding the appearance of inherent existence.
+So from the perspective of conventional knowledge, ordinary sense consciusnesses are correct and thus valid.

+**A distorted conventionality is a conventional consciousness (mind not directly perceiving sunyata) that could otherwise know that its object does not exist as it appears— seeing a reflection as a real face.
+A correct conventional consciousness is a conventional consciousness  that could not otherwise know that its object does not exist at it appears — seeing a table as inherently existent.**

+It is only after engaging in ultimate analysis and understanding shunyata that one can understand that valid conventional consciosness and their objects are mistaken.